nepberta/NepBERTa_Codes/README.md

 # This is a place where all the source codes of NepBERTa will be uploaded.
-All the codes are under the process of formatting right now.
+All the codes are under the process of formatting.